 For further information please contact one of our Industrial Officers on 02 9319 0339 or [email protected]

-To access the below industrial contracts, rates and industrial resources, please log in to your membership account above and click My Account.
-Under My Account you will find links to industrial resources, contracts and rates.
+To access the below industrial contracts, rates and industrial resources, current AWG members can click the sidelink or here.
 If you are not a current AWG member, you can join or renew your membership here.

 These agreements have been negotiated by the AWG with other organisations.
 The agreements covering television writing have been negotiated with Screen Producers Australia (SPA).
 The Theatre Industry Agreement was negotiated with the Australian Major Performing Arts Group (AMPAG).